 The Air Force 1 Ultra Flyknit carries the true articulation of modernity.
 The ankle-strap present in this mid-cut shoe gives its wearers a throwback impression and, at the same time, a well-secured lock-in fit.
 On the other hand, the upper is made of modern technology, the Flyknit.
 The contrasting elements- aged profile and modern materials- made this pair a notable one for many buyers.

 Another notable feature is the presence of the leather Swoosh logo on the lateral side of the shoe.
 The AF1 Ultra Flyknit is the first Flyknit shoe that contains the sewn leather Swoosh.

 The Air Force 1 was released in 1982 bearing the campaign slogan “Air in a Box”.
 It was the first basketball shoes that featured the Nike Air technology or the pockets of air in the heel for support and cushioning.

 Back then, running shoe was the bread and butter of the Nike and they were fairly new to basketball shoes.
-Bruce Kilgore, the legendary designer of the AF1, took inspiration from Nike’s hiking boots and slanted the shaft towards the Achilles for better flexibility.
+Bruce Kilgore, the legendary designer of the AF1, took inspiration from Nike’s hiking cleats and slanted the shaft towards the Achilles for better flexibility.
 He also wanted to be different from the usual sneaker with herringbone traction and created a circular pattern instead, to deliver better grip on the court.

 When Nike released the Air Force 1 to the market, they hired 6 NBA superstars to wear the AF1 on the court.
 The “Original 6” were namely, Moses Malone (Philadelphia 76ers), Michael Cooper (L.A.
 Lakers), Bobby Jones (Philadelphia 76ers), Calvin Natt (Portland Trail Blazers), Mychal Thompson (Portland Trail Blazers), and Jamaal Wilkes (L.A.
 Lakers).